-Workers' compensation laws often vary by state, however, small businesses usually need this policy the moment they hire their first employee (or a specific number of employees).
+Workers' compensation statutory requirements often vary by state, however, small businesses usually need this policy the moment they hire their first employee (or a specific number of employees).

 Additionally, in most instances, a workers' compensation insurance policy includes employer's liability insurance.
 This coverage protects your business when an employee sues over a work injury or illness.